Ayran

-Ayran (Note: Also known as dhallë, dew, Jaree'a, leben, avamast, çiqilmast, mastaw, shaneena, or xynogala.) (/aɪˈrɑːn/ eye-RAHN) is a cold savory yogurt-based beverage that is consumed across Central Asia, the Balkans, Turkey, and Iran.
+Ayran (Note: Also known as dhallë, dew, Jaree'a, leben, avamast, çiqilmast, mastaw, shaneena, or xynogala) (/aɪˈrɑːn/ eye-RAHN, also ayryan) is a cold savory yogurt-based beverage found throughout Central Asia, the Balkans, and the Middle East.
+The drink is a heterogeneous mixture that has been consumed by Turkic peoples for approximately 1,000 years.
 The principal ingredients are yogurt, water and salt.
-Herbs such as mint may be optionally added.
-Some varieties are carbonated.
-It is a national drink of Turkey.
+Herbs such as mint may be added, and some varieties are carbonated.
+It is a national drink of Turkey and is served in most restaurants in Bulgaria.

 Etymology

 Ayran (cf. airag in Mongolian: 'mare milk', uyran (уйран) in Chuvash: 'buttermilk') is mentioned in Mahmud al-Kashgari's 11th century Dīwān Lughāt al-Turk, although he did not give any information how ayran was made.

 The word is derived from the Old Turkic root ("to separate"), cf. Turkish ayır- ("to separate").

 Preparation

 Ayran is served chilled and often as an accompaniment to grilled meat, bread or rice, especially during summer.
 It is made by mixing yogurt with chilled or iced water and is sometimes carbonated and seasoned with mint.
 It has been variously described as "diluted yogurt" and "a most refreshing drink made by mixing yogurt with iced water".

-The traditional method of preparing this drink among various Iranic peoples involves pouring yogurt into a waterskin—known as mashk (مشک) in Luri, Kurdish, and Persian, and maskah (مسکه) in Afghanistan —and vigorously shaking it to separate the butter from the liquid.
-The process takes a considerable amount of time and effort and is often made easier by suspending the waterskin from a wooden frame called malār (ملار) using woolen ropes, allowing it to swing freely.
+The traditional method of preparing this drink among various Iranic peoples involves pouring yogurt into a waterskin —known as mashk (مَشک) in Persian, Luri, and Kurdish, and maskah (مَسکه) in Afghanistan— and vigorously shaking it to separate the butter from the liquid.
+The process takes a considerable amount of time and effort and is often made easier by suspending the waterskin from a wooden frame called malār (مَلار) using woollen ropes, allowing it to swing freely.
 Once the butter is extracted, the remaining liquid, called doogh, is collected and consumed as a refreshing beverage.
-In India and Pakistan, ayran is sometimes called Namkeen Lassi.
+In Pakistan, ayran is called Namkeen Lassi.